atrosekta/rust-electrical-wiki/content/voiceDLC.md

 Notes:

-- This speaker will play audio from Boom Boxs and Microphone Stands
+- This speaker will play audio from Boom Boxs and Microphone Stands.
-- The audio quality is not as good at the Boom Box
+- The audio quality is not as good at the Boom Box.

 ---